rembling/BalancedPayments/README.md

 - Solidify Error handling: I pretty much left this out
 - Test project: didn't include one
 - Add a Web Project with example credit card tokenization: BP's online documentation is really good, but including on in this solution would be pretty cool.
 I didn't include mine since it got pretty complex with all the other stuff I implemented.
 Perhaps if I have time I'll add a strip-down version.
-- Develop the Query'ing and Paging functionality that the java
+- Develop the Query'ing and Paging functionality that the java client library has.
+This libary can be used to get targeted accounts, but will hit a limitation if you're trying to bring back large lists, due to the fact I left this functionality out.

 Additional Resources:
 - https://www.balancedpayments.com/docs/overview?language=bash